Celil Yüksel

 Celil Yüksel (born 1 January 1998) is a Turkish professional footballer who plays as a midfielder for Samsunspor.

 Professional career

 Yüksel signed his first professional contract with Galatasaray on 11 October 2017.
 He made his professional debut with Galatasaray in a 3-0 Süper Lig win over Kayserispor on 10 November 2018.

+On 13 November 2025, Yüksel was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.